Quezler/mindustry__nydus--script-pool/README.md

     Store any persistent state you need between runs in `state`, for example: state.timer = new java.util.Timer("my timer");
       state.running = true;

-    It's good to delete the parameters at the end of the script so they don't interfere with future runs, for example: delete action; // assuming "action" if one of the parameters of the script */
+  */
 };
 ts[ts.currentScriptName].function();